Apple Seeds watchOS 9 Public Beta

 For athletes, the first public beta of watchOS 9 offers several new features worth checking out in the workout app.
 These include multisport tracking for triathletes, enhanced metrics for runners, and custom workouts.
 I can’t wait to test these features out the next time I go for a run.

 Finally, another feature of watchOS 9 that we expected in the public beta was Apple Watch Mirroring.
 You can read a detailed explanation of this feature, which became available as of developer beta 2.
+While the feature is still available in the developer betas, it’s not yet arrived in the public test build.
+Look for it soon, hopefully.